mrbbowden/jchome/README.md

 place the python cgi manage_file into place
 run a yum update ( this slows the creation by a great deal )
 reboot the instance
+Note: at the end of the terraform apply the aws instance id and public ip will be shown for ssh access and testing
 ## Testing
 A shell script is placed in the /home/centos directory named sitetest.sh
 use this to test the setup: